-One should note that VM calls between intermediaries and clients for transactions intended to be cleared are being covered by the JWGM work.
+13 One should note that VM calls between intermediaries and clients for transactions intended to be cleared are being covered by the JWGM work.
 The WGMR VM workstream focuses only on non-cleared derivatives transactions.

-It is likely that entities or assets excluded or exempted from the WGMR Framework (ie commercial entities or entities trading "spot" or "cash" transactions below thresholds established by regulation) might not have shared their experiences.
+14 It is likely that entities or assets excluded or exempted from the WGMR Framework (eg commercial entities or entities trading "spot" or "cash" transactions below thresholds established by regulation) might not have shared their experiences.
 One concern is that some of the plausibly most affected firms, such as "Phase 6" or energy trading firms, would fall under this category.
 However, members believe most of the results listed here would still broadly hold.

-regarding the acceptance of non-cash collateral for VM payments may come at a cost when considering balance sheet constraints and various operational impacts, such as uncertainty regarding collateral to be received, and the ability to re-use it immediately.
+these funds and their counterparties had not contractually established or were not prepared for the use of a diverse set of alternative collateral to manage potentially large and volatile VM requirements.
+This includes concerns associated with wrong-way risk (a situation involving a feedback loop between the value of collateral and the value of underlying risk).
+However, increased flexibility on the part of dealer banks regarding the acceptance of non-cash collateral for VM payments may come at a cost when considering balance sheet constraints and various operational impacts, such as uncertainty regarding collateral to be received, and the ability to re-use it immediately.